mtlynch/mtlynch.io/_posts/2018-07-27-resurrecting-2.md

 - refactoring
 ---

+In this post, I will retrofit automated tests onto a library that was built without tests in mind.

+This is part two of a three-part series about resurrecting a library that its maintainers abandoned two years ago.
+It's a library that uses machine learning to parse raw recipe ingredients (e.g., "2 cups milk") into structured data.

+* [Part One: Resuscitation](/resurrecting-1/) - In which I nurse the code back to health so that it runs on any modern system
+* **Part Two: Stabilization (this post)** - In which I prevent functionality from regressing while I restore the code
+* Part Three: Rehabilitation (coming soon) - In which I fix the code's most egregious bugs and begin refactoring

 # Running it in continuous integration

+At the end of part one, I created a Docker container that would allow the library to run on any system.

 Okay, now I could run it locally under Docker.
 I needed to build it on Travis: